 Clearly label charts to provide context and prevent misinterpretation

 Your readers should be able to understand your survey charts in only a few seconds’ glance.
+Don't go for double barrelled questions when it comes to creating them.
 And if you ask me, that makes chart labels the most important chart elements (after the data itself, of course).

 Descriptive labels can be used to add context to the data--to spell out the conclusions and implications of the data in the chart.
 This extra text will help to ensure that nothing is misinterpreted or lost in translation between you and your audience.